 Individuals in Mississippi have received communications training through the COML, COMT, and TRG-INCM programs offered by the WCC and CISA-ECD.
 Other training opportunities are offered in conjunction with pre-existing local, federal and state exercises and drills.
-Due to COVID-19, all CISA-ECD related training exercises were canceled in FY 2021.
-The WCC is working with CISA-ECD to develop remote learning classes and as restrictions are lowered we will schedule in-person training again.
+The WCC is working with CISA-ECD to offer classes in FY 2023.

-Despite the impact of COVID-19 on the WCC's ability to continue training efforts, basic radio training was provided to two hundred and seventy-seven (277) end users during FY 2021.
-The MSWIN system was used extensively across the state for COVID-19 response by local and state agencies, including the Mississippi Emergency Management Agency, the Mississippi Department of Health, and the Mississippi MS National Guard.
-MSWIN was the communication means for COVID-19 testing sites, distribution of Personal Protective Equipment, and later for vaccination distribution and vaccination site coordination across the state.
+During FY 2022, training efforts resumed after the impact of COVID-19 with First Hands and First Voice classes provided through the University of Mississippi Medical Center's Mississippi MedCom.
+A total of 669 individuals participated in these classes.
+The MSWIN system has been used extensively across the state for COVID-19 response by local and state agencies, including the Mississippi Emergency Management Agency, the Mississippi Department of Health, and the Mississippi MS National Guard.
+MSWIN continues to be the communication means for COVID-19 testing sites, distribution of Personal Protective Equipment, and vaccination distribution and vaccination site coordination across the state, as needed.
 The WCC will continue to provide basic radio training as requested.